 Because of many things, Haddon Heights is a great place for families with children to consider.
 First of all, many other families with children live here, making Haddon Heights a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Haddon Heights has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Haddon Heights’s overall crime rate is lower than average for the country.

-Despite being a small borough, Haddon Heights has a lot of people using the subway to get to and from work every day.
-Most of these people on the subway are using it to get to good jobs in other cities.
+In Haddon Heights, a lot of people use the subway to get to work every day though Haddon Heights is a relatively small borough.
+Those that ride the subway are primarily traveling out of town to good jobs in other cities.

 The people who call Haddon Heights home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Haddon Heights residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Haddon Heights include Italian, German, English, and Polish.
+The greatest number of Haddon Heights residents report their race to be White, followed by Asian.
+Important ancestries of people in Haddon Heights include Irish, Italian, German, English, and Polish.

 The most common language spoken in Haddon Heights is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Polish and Spanish.